 The broad concept of Open Access (OA) publishing is to make the outputs of publicly funded research freely available, in a digital format, to anyone without restriction.
-The concept grew out of the recommendations of the Working Group on Expanding Access to Published Research Findings (known as the "Finch Report") which were adopted by the UK government in 2012.
 This suite of guidance materials aims to provide information on the legal requirements plus processes and policies stipulated by the University of the Highlands and Islands, to ensure that its researchers are compliant.

 Making your work open access can help make sure: